FaethyvveIcye/bss/README.md

     - Does a bug run every 30 minutes, turning in polar bear quests & killing vicious bees on the way through
       - Note: See the warnings in `functions.ahk`
     - Farms in sunflower field if it's not time to grab clock/ant/mondo/bugs
+    - Empties the hive balloon if it hasn't been emptied in the last 30 minutes